-I am a qualitative sociologist who studies culture, markets, globalization, and childhood.
-Most of my work is comparative and focuses on Latin America.
+I am a qualitative sociologist who studies culture, globalization, work, and childhood.
+Most of my research is comparative and focuses on Latin America and the global South.

-I am currently a Visiting Assistant Professor of Sociology and Latin American Studies at the State University of New York at Purchase.
-I am also a Research Associate at the Dignity and Debt Network in Princeton University and a Research Fellow at the Yale Center for Cultural Sociology.
-I have a Ph.D. with distinction and a B.A.
-Magna Cum Laude from Yale University.
+I am currently a Postdoctoral Associate with the Fox International Fellowship Program at the Whitney and Betty MacMillan Center for International and Area Studies at Yale University.
+I am also a Research Consultant at the United Nations Children's Fund (UNICEF) and a Research Associate at the Dignity and Debt Network in Princeton University.
+I have a Ph.D. with distinction in sociology from Yale University and a B.A.
+Magna Cum Laude from Yale College.